Judas Cyriacus

 Judas Cyriacus (Cyriacus of Ancona, Cyriacus of Jerusalem, Quiriacus, Quiricus, Kyriakos); Quirico, Ciriaco), d. ca. AD 360, is the patron saint of Ancona, Italy.
 His feast day is celebrated in the Catholic Church on 4 May.

 Judas Cyriacus, Bishop of Ancona

-He is said to have been the bishop of Ancona who died or was killed during a pilgrimage to the Holy Land.
+Judas Cyriacus was the bishop of Ancona who was killed during a pilgrimage to the Holy Land.
 His feast is celebrated in the Eastern Orthodox Church on 14 April.

-(Judas Cyriacus of Ancona is often confused with the legendary Bishop Judas Cyriacus of Jerusalem (Saint Cyriacus of Jerusalem), who was killed during a disturbance there, in 133 AD.
-The 2nd century Bishop Judah Kyriakos of Jerusalem is said to the last in the desposynic line for that post, some of his predecessors being descendants from the family of Jesus.
-This meant that '2nd century' Judah Kyriakos was the last Christian Bishop of Jerusalem of Jewish origins.)
+(Judas Cyriacus of Ancona is often confused with the legendary Bishop Judah Kyriakos of Jerusalem (Saint Cyriacus of Jerusalem), who was killed during a disturbance there, in 133 AD.
+The 2nd century Bishop Judah Kyriakos of Jerusalem is said to the last in the desposynic line for that post, some of his predecessors being descendants from the family of Jesus.)

 Judas Cyriacus and the True Cross

 The local tradition of Ancona has identified this saint with the Jew named Judas Quiriacus or Kyriakos.

 According to legend, a Jew Judas Kyriakos aided the Empress Helena in finding the True Cross, which had been buried at Golgotha after the crucifixion.
 The oldest extant Syriac text of the legend of the discovery of the True Cross by Judas Kyriakos dates from c.
 500 AD.
 Its recent editor and translator says that the manuscript is "of great value for the history of the legend of the inventio crucis".